 HTTPS: Most crucially for businesses, an SSL certificate is necessary for an HTTPS web address.
 HTTPS is the secure form of HTTP, and HTTPS websites are websites that have their traffic encrypted by SSL/TLS.

 In addition to securing user data in transit, HTTPS makes sites more trustworthy from a user's perspective.
-Many users won't notice the difference between an http:// and an https:// web address, but most browsers have started tagging HTTP sites as "not secure" in more noticeable ways, attempting to provide incentive for switching to HTTPS and increasing security.
+Many users won't notice the difference between an http:// and an https:// web address, but most browsers tag HTTP sites as "not secure" in noticeable ways, attempting to provide incentive for switching to HTTPS and increasing security.

 For an SSL certificate to be valid, domains need to obtain it from a certificate authority (CA).
 A CA is an outside organization, a trusted third party, that generates and gives out SSL certificates.
 The CA will also digitally sign the certificate with their own private key, allowing client devices to verify it.
 Most, but not all, CAs will charge a fee for issuing an SSL certificate.